-Auditory Processing Disorder (APD) is a hearing disorder in which the ears process sound normally but the brain doesn’t process the incoming information correctly.
+Auditory Processing Disorder (APD) is a hearing disorder in which the ears detect sound normally but the brain doesn’t process the incoming information correctly.

 As a result, people with APD can have difficulty in the following areas:

 - Understanding and remembering complex verbal information or instructions.